pippim/pippim.github.io/programs.md

    caption="Multi-Timer Application Indicator and Progress Bars"
 %}

-Do you have a job with a fixed set of tasks and, each task always takes the same amount of time?
+Do you have a project with a fixed set of tasks, and each task always takes the same amount of time?

 Then ***Multi-Timer*** will help you get the job done with no wasted time!